AD | Featured

 The drain field is perhaps one of the more exciting components of the septic system.
 It is sometimes referred to as a leach field.
 Here is where water will go to flow from the septic tank.
 By water exiting the tank, it is allowed to fill further with wastewater.
 The drain field job is to move the water over gravel, allowing for filtration.
 Typically drain fields are divided into trenches.
 Wastewater will then either absorb into the soil, or it will evaporate.

 When there is a problem with the drain field, such as a clog, you may notice that areas of your yard become saturated with water.
-This is typically wastewater, and you will see that grass or any other plant life around it is more vibrant than anywhere else in your yard.another problem that can happen if your drain field is clogged is water will back up into the septic tank.
-Further still, the water will keep moving backward until water is flooding the fixtures inside your home.
+This is typically wastewater, and you will see that grass or any other plant life around it is more vibrant than anywhere else in your yard.
+Another problem that can happen if your drain field is clogged is water will back up into the septic tank.
+Further still, the water will keep moving backwards until water is flooding the fixtures inside your home.
 It’s essential that homeowners are on the lookout for these clogs early on so they can be resolved before the problem becomes more significant.

 Last but certainly not least, the soil Is a primary feature responsible for further sanitising the water.
 While water will flow through the leach field and over septic rocker gravel, the soil will act as a final treatment.
 It will remove harmful bacteria, viruses, and other nutrients to make for reusable water.